-d.
-Conditional Standing: Assigned to a student who achieves a GPA of 2.1 or above but has failed one or more courses.
+Satisfactory Standing: Awarded to a student who achieves a GPA of 2.1 or above if no course is failed. .

 A student who is assigned Conditional Standing will be placed on Academic Warning and must retake and pass all failed courses.
 Other courses are to be taken, up to a normal course load, as scheduling permits and as approved by the Faculty.